Stock market today: Wall Street slips ahead of Fed decision on rates

-NEW YORK (AP) — Stocks are slipping Tuesday as Wall Street waits for the Federal Reserve’s latest decision on interest rates.
+NEW YORK (AP) — U.S. stocks edged lower, and yields climbed on Tuesday as Wall Street waits for the Federal Reserve’s latest decision on interest rates.

 Stocks have been see-sawing for weeks on uncertainty about whether the Fed is done with its market-shaking hikes to interest rates.
 By pulling its main interest rate to the highest level in more than two decades, the Fed has helped inflation to cool from its peak last year but at the cost of hurting prices for investments and damaging some corners of the economy.

-The Fed is beginning its latest meeting on interest rates Tuesday, with an announcement scheduled for Wednesday.
+The Fed began its latest meeting on interest rates Tuesday, with an announcement scheduled for Wednesday.
 The overwhelming expectation is for the Fed to announce no change to rates.
 More focus will be on updated projections Fed officials give for where they see rates heading in upcoming years.

-Traders are split on whether the Fed may raise rates one more time this year, but they’re largely expecting the Fed to begin cutting rates next year.
+Traders are split on whether the Fed may raise rates again this year, but they’re largely expecting the Fed to begin cutting rates next year.
 Such cuts can act like steroids for financial markets, giving a lift to all kinds of investments.

 A soft landing, where inflation gets back to the Fed's target without the economy having to suffer a painful recession, “is still possible, but not probable in our view,” according to Joe Davis, chief global economist and head of Vanguard's investment strategy group.

-A risk remains that the Fed could misread a temporary slowdown in inflation as having accomplished its mission, which could see a repeat happening of the late 1960s where inflation reaccelerates, leading the Fed to hike rates again and a recession to eventually hit.
+A risk remains that the Fed could misread a temporary slowdown in inflation as having accomplished its mission, which could lead to a cycle reminiscent of the late 1960s where inflation reaccelerates, the Fed hikes rates further and a recession eventually hits.

 High rates have already hit the manufacturing and housing industries.
 A report Tuesday showed that homebuilders broke ground on fewer new homes in August than economists expected.
 The 11.3% drop from July’s level was much worse than the 0.8% forecasted.
-But activity for building permits, an indicator for future activity, rose more than expected.
+But activity for building permits, a possible indicator of future activity, rose more than expected.

-On Wall Street, shares of Instacart are set to begin trading later in the day after pricing its stock at $30 in an initial public offering.
-It raised $660 million and quickly follows after another highly anticipated IPO by Arm Holdings.
+On Wall Street, shares of Instacart climbed 12.3% in their first day of trading.
+The company raised $660 million in its initial public offering, which priced the stock at $30 per share.

+It arrived on the heels of another highly anticipated IPO by chip designer Arm Holdings.
 The offerings could mark a warming environment for IPOs, which fell off sharply after stocks tumbled last year with worries about higher interest rates.
-Arm jumped in its first day of trading on Thursday but followed that up with two days of losses.
+Arm jumped in its first day of trading on Thursday but has since followed that with three days of losses.

-Instacart's IPO valued the company at around $10 billion.
-It was thought to be worth $39 billion in 2021.
+The Walt Disney Co. fell 3.6% for one of the largest losses in the S&P 500 after it announced a big investment plan for its theme parks and cruise lines.
+It plans to double its investment in its parks, experiences and products business to $60 billion over the next 10 years versus the prior decade.

-Shares of AutoZone fell 2% despite the auto parts retailer reporting stronger profit for the latest quarter than analysts expected.
-It said growth in its domestic commercial business was weaker than expected.
+Shares of AutoZone slipped 1.9% despite its reporting stronger profit for the latest quarter than analysts expected.
+The auto parts retailer said growth in its domestic commercial business was weaker during the quarter than expected.

-On the winning side of Wall Street was U.S. Steel, which rose 3.2% after it said it expects to deliver strong results for the summer, above what analysts were expecting.
+On the winning end of Wall Street was U.S. Steel, which rose 3.7% It said it expects to deliver strong results for the summer, above what analysts were expecting.
 That's even with the impact on steel demand expected because of the limited strike by the United Autoworkers against Detroit's Big 3 automakers.

-Ford and General Motors were holding steadier after falling a day earlier, as the strike against them continues.
-The leader of the UAW said late Wednesday its limited strike could expand unless “serious progress” toward a new labor deal is made by Friday at noon.
-Ford slipped 0.1%, and GM rose 0.3%.
+Ford and General Motors held steadier after falling a day earlier, as the strike against them continues.
+The leader of the UAW said late Monday its limited strike could expand unless “serious progress” toward a new labor deal is made by Friday at noon.
+Ford rose 1.8%, and GM rose 1.9%.

 Yields have been climbing with expectations that rates may stay higher for longer, as well as with crude oil prices.

-A barrel of benchmark U.S. crude rose another 1.3% to $91.76.
-It’s climbed 14% this year as oil-producing countries curtail some production in hopes of boosting its price.
+The price for a barrel of benchmark U.S. crude swung through the day, rising more than 1% at one point before ending the day down 28 cents at $91.20.
+It’s climbed roughly 13% this year as oil-producing countries curtail some production in hopes of boosting its price.

 In stock markets abroad, indexes were mixed across Asia and Europe.